mitranim/posterus/readme.md

 Posterus also exposes its inner [scheduling](#futurescheduler) capabilities, allowing you to "opt out" of asynchrony when needed.

-Lightweight (around 6 KB minified), with solid performance.
+Lightweight (≈ 6 KB minified + 1 KB dependency), with solid performance.

 ## TOC